intel/llvm/sycl/doc/design/DeviceIf.md

 // ...

 // This is true when the translation unit is compiled in AOT mode with device
-// names that supports the "if_device_has" features.
-If an unsupported device
+// names that supports the "if_device_architecture_is" features.
+If an
-// name is specified via "-fsycl-targets", the associated invocation of the
+// unsupported device name is specified via "-fsycl-targets", the associated
-// device compiler will set this variable to false, and that will trigger an
+// invocation of the device compiler will set this variable to false, and that
-// error for code that uses "if_device_has". static constexpr bool is_allowable_aot_mode =
-  (__SYCL_TARGET_INTEL_X86_64__ == 1) ||
+// will trigger an error for code that uses "if_device_architecture_is". static constexpr bool is_allowable_aot_mode = (__SYCL_TARGET_INTEL_X86_64__ == 1) ||
   (__SYCL_TARGET_INTEL_GPU_BDW__ == 1) ||